pytorch/serve/model-archiver/README.md

 ## Overview

-A key feature of TS is the ability to package all model artifacts into a single model archive file.
+A key feature of TorchServe is the ability to package all model artifacts into a single model archive file.
 It is a separate command line interface (CLI), `torch-model-archiver`, that can take model checkpoints or model definition file with state_dict, and package them into a `.mar` file.
-This file can then be redistributed and served by anyone using TS.
+This file can then be redistributed and served by anyone using TorchServe.
 It takes in the following model artifacts: a model checkpoint file in case of torchscript or a model definition file and a state_dict file in case of eager mode, and other optional assets that may be required to serve the model.
-The CLI creates a `.mar` file that TS's server CLI uses to serve the models.
+The CLI creates a `.mar` file that TorchServe's server CLI uses to serve the models.

 **Important**: Make sure you try the [Quick Start: Creating a Model Archive](#creating-a-model-archive) tutorial for a short example of using `torch-model-archiver`.